FailAcademy/learning/wdp-vancouver/_slides/week-04/01-gulp.md

 # How It Works

-We need to format our config file in a specific way (see below).
+We need to format our config file in a specific way.
 We will use the `eslint:recommended` rules instead of a separate styleguide.
+Take a look at the **[default ESLint config rules](http://eslint.org/docs/rules/)**.

 ```js
 {